acidanthera/NVMeFix/README.md

 Unfortunately, some issues cannot be fixed purely by a kernel-side driver.
-For example, MacBookPro 11,1 EFI includes an old version of NVMHCI DXE driver that causes a hang when resuming from hibernaton with full disk encryption on.
+For example, MacBookPro 11,1 EFI includes an old version of NVMHCI DXE driver that causes a hang when resuming from hibernation with full disk encryption on.

 Installation
 ------------